Solo Travel Guide

 • Remote areas without local guidance

-Pro Tip: Most incidents involving tourists in Guatemala are petty theft (pickpocketing, bag snatching) rather than violent crime.
+Pro Tip: Most incidents involving tourists are petty theft (pickpocketing, bag snatching) rather than violent crime.
 These are easily preventable with basic precautions.
 The vast majority of solo travelers complete their trips without any safety issues.

 Solo Female Travel Guatemala: What to Know